These Are the Healthiest Soups You Can Eat

-The worst choice: Creamy or cheesy soups
+Creamy or cheesy soups

 There’s nothing wrong with creamy or cheesy things in moderation — such as the occasional slice of pizza.
 But when you’re eating a cream- or cheese-based soup (think: cream of mushroom or broccoli cheese) that translated into loads of cream or cheese.
 “They tend to be very high in calories, so it’s best to avoid them,” Cording says.

 Calories aren’t her only concern.
-Creamy comfort-food soups can pack several grams of saturated fat, not to mention the, er, digestive issues these super rich dishes can cause.
+Creamy comfort-food soups can pack several grams of saturated fat, not to mention the, er, digestive issues these super-rich dishes can cause.

 Soup and Sodium

-If you can make your own soup from scratch, do it.
+If you can make your own healthy soup from scratch, do it.
 It’s the simplest way to control all of the ingredients that go in your pot.
 But when you can’t, stick with store-bought soups that contain less than 500 mg of sodium per serving, Cording says.
 “And if that’s not an option, make an effort to keep the rest of your foods for that day lower in salt,” she says.
-Also, make sure you drink plenty of water throughout the day to stay hydrated.
+Also, Cording advises to make sure you drink plenty of water throughout the day to stay hydrated.